 Fuelled by the success of my courgetti, we’ve been a bit spiraliser-crazy here recently, and I had three large courgettes (zucchini) sitting in the fridge, awaiting their moment of spiralisation.
-But, you can have too much of a good thing, and I ultimately decided to prepare them with a mandolin instead.
+But you can have too much of a good thing, so for this delicious creamy tart I decided to prepare them with a mandolin instead.
 (Heaven forbid I should just cut things up with a knife!)

-There was a packet of puff pastry in the fridge too – bought in a moment of panic prior to some friends coming round and then left unused – and given that the sun was shining and the weather was feeling optimistic, I decided to make a summer vegetable tart.
+There was a packet of puff pastry in the fridge – bought in a moment of panic prior to some friends coming round and then left unused – and given that the sun was shining and the weather was feeling optimistic, I decided to make a summer vegetable tart.
 Lovely crisp, flaky pastry, topped with soft, slightly tangy cream cheese and layers of paper-thin courgette slices.
-Mmmm.
+What could be nicer?

-Come to think of it, this really was a ‘using up’ sort of a meal.
-The cream cheese had been bought for Shavuot and then failed to find its way into a cheesecake.
-Oops.
+The courgette tart also provided an opportunity to use up some cream cheese, which had been bought for Shavuot, but then failed to find its way into a cheesecake.
 I really must plan my shopping/cooking more carefully.